General Theory for Group Resetting with Application to Avoidance: Summary and discussion

-In summary, we have developed a general theoretical framework for group resetting, combining renewal theory and extreme value statistics.
-Unlike traditional resetting problems, our theory extends the resetting to collective behavior.
-This extension is achieved by deriving the renewal equation for $P_r$ and incorporating it into the Fokker-Planck equation, leading to a master equation that describes the group CM dynamics.
-Analytical results for the stationary mean position reveal the impact of key parameters in group resetting on avoiding undesirable positions (e.g., $\zeta = 0$).
+In summary, we present a general theoretical framework for group resetting that builds on renewal theory and can handle extreme value scenarios.
+We derive the renewal equation for the resetting position distribution $R$ and couple it to a Fokker-Planck equation that governs the group's center of mass dynamics.
+We also derive several analytical results for the stationary mean position and show how key resetting and group parameters control the system's ability to avoid an undesirable area.